 The second alternative is a small placement area, shown in pink on Figure 13.
 It has a perimeter of about 2,160 ft and covers 5.7 acres.
 Based on 3.8 cy/ft per tube, the 3-bag configuration will hold about 23,700 cy of material.
 Additional material can be placed inside the smaller Geotube® confinement area.
 Inside the confinement area, up to 45,600 cy of additional material can be placed with a 4 ft lift (sediment depth) and 2 ft swell (ponding).
+This volume slightly exceeds the confinement amount needed for this round of maintenance dredging at Aberdeen.
 The site can be used for placement of dredge material in the future.
 Once the material inside the confinement area dries, it can be dug up and removed to a landfill or used as upland fill elsewhere.
 In addition, the Geotubes® themselves can be chopped up and removed to the landfill if desired.
-However, this area is not large enough for both Aberdeen and Timberneck to use as a disposal area.